 - 2. Use SparkPipeline where you would have used MRPipeline in the declaration of your Crunch pipeline.
 SparkPipeline takes either a String that contains the connection string for the Spark master (local for local mode, yarn for YARN) or a JavaSparkContext instance. - 3.
-As you would for a Spark application, use spark-submit start the pipeline with your Crunch application app-jar-with-dependencies. jar file.
+As of CDH 6.0.0, CDH does not include Crunch jars by default.
+When you are building your project, create an uber JAR that contains the Crunch libraries.
+Make sure that the uber JAR does not contain any other CDH dependencies.
+For more information and example configurations, see Apache Crunch Guide. - 4.
+As you would for a Spark application, use spark-submit start the pipeline with your Crunch application app-jar-with-dependencies.jar file.